datagrok-ai/public/help/develop/how-to/access-data.md

 ### Other ways for reading files

-Finally, let's walk through other methods that can be used to open files from JavaScript:
+Finally, let's walkthrough other methods that can be used to open files from JavaScript:

 * If you define a function that takes an input of `file` type (also see [FileInfo](https://github.com/datagrok-ai/public/blob/14eb2acd6e36b33f64c4a0d108e940f7624af479/js-api/src/entities.js#L317))
   , this creates a number of opportunities.
 First, you can call `file.readAsBytes()` or `file.readAsString()` methods on it.
 For instance, if you pass an obtained string to `grok.data.parseCsv(csv, options)`, it is possible to fine-tune the construction of dataframe from comma-separated values.
 Alternatively, you can pass a file to a [script](../../compute/scripting.md) to compute something and get the results back to your application's code.
-* The method `grok.data.openTable(id)` might come in handy when you are reproducing a process and need to open a specific table by its id.
+* The method `grok.data.openTable(id)` might come in handy when you are reproducing a process and need to open a specific table by its ID.
 See an [example](https://public.datagrok.ai/js/samples/data-access/open-table-by-id).

 See also: